-You should not let bopo influencers guilt you into thinking that scheduling your workouts is a sign of poor body image or lack of self-love.
+Scheduling your workouts is NOT a sign of poor body image or lack of self-love.

 Keep scheduling your gym time, treadmill time or fitness video time, whatever your mode of exercise is.